Swiss-Polar-Institute/data-management-guidance/documentation/working_on_data.md

 ### Versions of files

 Using scripted languages to do any file manipulation is the ideal way to record what you have done to data files and demonstrate how a preliminary dataset has been created.
-Steps can easily get lost, forgotten or critical errors introduced without you realising (eg. Ziemann et al., 2016), if using spreadsheets or making direct changes.
+Steps can easily get lost, forgotten or critical errors introduced without you realising (eg. [@ziemannGeneNameErrors2016]), if using spreadsheets or making direct changes.
 If you do use such methods, maintaining full documentation about every step of the processing and outputting different versions of the dataset at crucial stages is a way to ensure you can demonstrate the provenance of a dataset.

 When working on processing, quality checking and making other changes to produce the preliminary dataset, creating different versions of the files after each step rather than overwriting files, is a valuable way of ensuring you can follow all steps that have been undertaken and allow you to go back to a certain place if you find errors or want to change your methods.